 AAU weightlifting since the 1930s.
-Hoffman realized, according to his biographer, John Fair, that Strength & Health's sole focus on weightlifting-a sport in which America continued to decline in both numbers of participants and world ranking in the 1960swas an economic and editorial blunder.14 So, Hoffman began Muscular Development (MD) in 1963, and hired powerlifter and Ph.D. candidate Terry Todd in 1964 to help edit both Strength & Health and MD, the latter of which aimed to cover bodybuilding and be the "powerlifter's organ."
+Hoffman realized, according to his biographer, John Fair, that Strength & Health's sole focus on weightlifting-a sport in which America continued to decline in both numbers of participants and world ranking in the 1960s was an economic and editorial blunder.
+14 So, Hoffman began Muscular Development (MD) in 1963, and hired powerlifter and Ph.D. candidate Terry Todd in 1964 to help edit both Strength & Health and MD, the latter of which aimed to cover bodybuilding and be the "powerlifter's organ."
 Fair argues that "Todd's most important impact at York was his instigation of powerlifting."
-According to Muscletown USA, Todd "had made his mark as an

-Olympic lifter by winning the heavyweight class in the 1963 junior nationals.
-Then he won the first national power-lift tournament staged at York in September of 1964.
-The next year Todd pulled out another victory."15 Todd,

-John Fair goes on to say, "helped define powerlifting's image" in its formative period, because of his unusual size (330 pounds with a 60" chest) and the large weights he lifted.16
+According to Muscletown USA, Todd "had made his mark as an Olympic lifter by winning the heavyweight class in the 1963 junior nation-Bob Hoffman, shown here at 80 years of age in 1978, helped fund powerliftals.
+Then he won the first national powing in its infancy and started Muscular er-lift tournament staged at York in pulled out another victory."15 Todd, John Fair goes on to say, "helped define powerlifting's image" in its formative period, because of his unusual size (330 pounds with a 60" chest) and the large weights he lifted.16